rizwanch173/rizwanch173/README.md

 Best Clean & Beautiful UI Design
 Fix all bugs

-# I am Graduated in Computer Science and Currely Enrolled in Master of Data Science
+# I am Graduated in Computer Science and Currely Enrolled in Master Science in Data Science
 <!---
 rizwanch173/rizwanch173 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.